rdsea/bigdataplatforms/data/README.md

 # Free Datasets for Practices

 ## Open Datasets
 There are many open datasets that you can download for practicing activities in big data platforms.
-It is suggested that you focus on a single domain and use the data to perform the work in the course
+It is suggested that **you focus on a single domain and use the data to perform the work in the course**.
+The following datasets can be used for both batch and streaming analytics and used in different tasks (ingestion, processing, etc.)

 * Healthcare/Pandemic
   - [COVID-19 dataset from Google](https://console.cloud.google.com/marketplace/details/bigquery-public-datasets/covid19-public-data-program)